Resume Layout 2026

 If you're a fresher, here's a reality check: you're competing against thousands of other graduates who share a similar academic background.
 The differentiator?
 How your resume is structured.
 A clean, recruiter-friendly format gives you an unfair advantage because most candidates get this wrong.

-Many freshers also make critical resume mistakes that get them rejected instantly.
+Many freshers also make critical resume mistakes that get them rejected quickly.
 This guide ensures your layout isn't one of them.

 Why Resume Layout Matters More Than Content for Freshers